ksangeeta2429/edgel3/docs/source/tutorial.rst

 Using the Library
 -----------------

+In EdgeL3 paper, we found 95.45% sparse model to perform equally well for our applications so we refer to this as the EdgeL3 model.
-You can compute audio embeddings out of the EdgeL3 model, 95.45% pruned and fine-tuned L3 model by:
+You can compute audio embeddings out of the EdgeL3 model (95.45% pruned and fine-tuned) by:

 .. code-block:: python